Paphos: Aphrodite and Paphos

-Old Paphos was the centre of worshipping Aphrodite for the whole Aegean world.
+Old Paphos was the centre of worship for Aphrodite in the Aegean world.
 The Cinyradae, or descendants of Cinyras, were the chief priests; Greek by name but of Phoenician origin.
-Their power and authority were great, but it may be inferred from certain inscriptions that they were controlled by a senate and an assembly of the people.
-There was also an oracle here.
-Few cities have ever been so much sung and glorified by the poets.
+Their power and authority were great, but it has been inferred from certain inscriptions that they were controlled by a senate and an assembly of the people.
+There was also an oracle there.
 The ruins of Aphrodite's vast sanctuary are still discernible, its circumference marked by huge foundation walls.
 After its destruction by an earthquake it was rebuilt by Vespasian, on whose coins it is represented, as well as on earlier and later ones, and in the style on those of Septimius Severus.
-From these representations and the existing ruins, Gustav Friedrich Hetsch, an architect of Copenhagen, has attempted to restore the building.
+From these representations and existing ruins, Gustav Friedrich Hetsch, an architect of Copenhagen, attempted to restore the building.